winnieyangwannan/RippleTagging/_pages/about.md

 </div>

 The distribution patterns of trial identity during post-sleep were highly correlated with that during maze replay, but not with pre-sleep replay.
-Mixed-effect linear regression analysis confirmed that post-sleep replay pattern were best explained by that during awake replay.
+Mixed-effect linear regression analysis confirmed that post-sleep replay patterns were best explained by that during awake replay.

 <div class="row mt-3">